Your Happy Man Coach,

 What happened next was a series of painful days and nights where I worked, engaged in outside social activities, and tried hard to give her space and respect the spirit of the trial separation.

 To give her space, I went radio silence on texting and phone calls.
-I did not send her love notes, or message her to “check in”.
+I did not send her love notes or message her to “check-in.”
 Oh, I wanted to, but my previous needy behaviors had led me to this station in life, so I resisted every urge to reach out to her and tell her how much I loved her and how much all of this was killing me inside.
-It was extremely hard and each time my brain would bring it up, I would talk to myself out loud and remind myself that reaching out, texting, calling, dropping by the house would just make things worse.
+It was extremely hard and each time my brain would bring it up, I would talk to myself out loud and remind myself that reaching out, texting, calling, or dropping by the house would just make things worse.
 I decided that if she contacted me, I would reply, but only enough to maintain connection and not to make myself feel better.

-Getting messages from her was gut wrenching.
-Each time she would send me a message I would spiral into a storm of thoughts and emotions.
+Getting messages from her was gut-wrenching.
+Each time she would send me a message, I would spiral into a storm of thoughts and emotions.
 I would assign meaning to everything and analyze each word and emoji.
 What did that mean?
 Was she regretting her decision?
 Does she still love me?

 I was a mess.